jevazquezb/Blog_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog app - Views
+# Blog app - Add forms

-> In this part of the project, we added the Views associated with the Models and Controllers we've already created for our Blog App.
+> In this part of the project, we added forms to our Blog App.

 ## Built With